1dxrpz/GameProject/README.md

 - [ ] Umbreon
 - [ ] Jolteon

+# About project
+  This University project belongs to 12 day summer school, DML, where you have to make game with given genres Both Unity and Unreal Engine are acceptable, same as Maya or Blender (for models)

+  Our choose layed on Unity + Blender

 ## Genre
   Quest
 ## Themes
   We've got next themes: Remakes and Stealth

+# Idea
+  Idea came instantly, we decided to remake Pokémon game where you must complete level and not get caught by trainers